Flow-Launcher/Flow.Launcher/README.md

 - Fully portable.

 ## Running Flow Launcher
-Remember to star it, flow will love you more :)

 | [Windows 7 and up](https://github.com/Flow-Launcher/Flow.Launcher/releases/latest)
 | ------------- |

-Windows may complain about security due to code not being signed.
-This is fine, you can proceed to install it.
+Windows may complain about security due to code not being signed, this will be completed at a later stage.
+If you downloaded from this repo, you are good to continue the set up.

 **Integrations:**
   - If you want to integrate with [everything](https://www.voidtools.com/): `.exe` installer + use x64 if your windows is x64 + everything service is running.
 Supported version is 1.3.4.686